How Paging Coasters work

 Visiting a large popular museum, they handed out coaster pagers with FCC ID “QBTLTK-P1”.
 The pager is a 4kHz 1200 baud FSK system running on 26.995 MHz with a 2 Watt transmitter.
 The coasters have a loop antenna with about 2.5uV sensitivity, so perhaps 25 m range in good conditions.
 The relative insensitivity of such a small antenna and high pager transmit power work against the high levels of interference at the pager frequency.

 I wondered why they would use such a low frequency and hence low efficiency antenna for the coaster size.
-Since the companies now use 400-500 MHz for these coaster pagers, where you can easily get an efficient quarter-wavelength PCB antenna, I would assume it was because the pagers were over 10 years old.
+Pager companies now use UHF (400+ MHz) for these coaster pagers since an efficient quarter-wavelength PCB antenna fits readily into a hand-sized pager.
 A decade ago there were all-in-one Samsung S1T8513A chips available that could receive up to 50 MHz.
-They wouldn’t want to use 49 MHz, as the 10000 uV/m -> -15 dBm transmit power vs. 33 dBm transmit power at 27 MHz would heavily favor 27 MHz in this application.
+49 MHz transmitters are at a disadvantage in the USA as the 10000 uV/m -> -15 dBm transmit power vs. 33 dBm transmit power at 27 MHz.

-We don’t always need frequency hopping or direct sequence spread spectrum for simple tasks like paging, but it does behoove the system designer to pick a frequency where the pager receiver antenna will be efficient for the pager size.
-For coaster pagers, 450MHz band is a good choice, and the friendly ~ 5000 uV/m ~ -20 dBm power limit on UHF license-free transmission under FCC Part 15.231 leads to ~100 m pager range, using simple POCSAG modulation and hence commodity chipsets.
+Paging doesn’t require frequency hopping or direct sequence spread spectrum.
+The system designer should pick an RF frequency band where the pager receiver antenna will be efficient for the pager size.
+For coaster pagers, the UHF band is a good choice, and the friendly ~ 5000 uV/m ~ -20 dBm power limit on UHF license-free transmission under FCC Part 15.231 leads to ~100 m pager range, using simple POCSAG modulation and hence commodity chipsets.